newsdesk@business-northeast.com

 In Assam, the integration of PM Gati Shakti is reducing high logistical costs, one of the major challenges in the region.
 Improved coordination through platforms like WhatsApp was a step forward, but PM Gati Shakti has fully streamlined planning, enabling quicker decision-making and minimizing delays in sectors like roads and railways.
 This approach is driving more effective and cost-efficient infrastructure development across the state.

 BNE: "With this infrastructure development, has there been any noticeable impact on logistics costs?
-Have they been reduced?"
+Have they been reduced?

-Joint Secretary: "As I mentioned earlier, the PM Gati Shakti initiative will certainly reduce logistics costs.
+Joint Secretary: As I have mentioned earlier, the PM Gati Shakti initiative is certainly going to reduce logistics costs.
 It aims to make processes more seamless and allows for better planning of projects, identifying logistics needs more effectively.
 When all stakeholders collaborate from the start, the outcomes are more efficient, avoiding the need for repeated adjustments.
-This ensures that tasks are completed properly in one go."
+This ensures that tasks are completed properly in one go.

-BNE: "Could you elaborate on the Bharatmala, Sagarmala, and their connection to the PM Gati Shakti initiative?"
+BNE: "Could you elaborate on the Bharatmala, Sagarmala, and their connection to the PM Gati Shakti initiative?

-Joint Secretary: "Bharatmala is a standalone project focused on large-scale infrastructure development in the road transportation sector, including logistics parks, like the one coming up in Jogighopa.
+Joint Secretary: "Bharatmala is a multi-faceted project focused on large-scale infrastructure development in the road transportation sector, including logistics parks, like the one coming up in Jogighopa.
 Sagarmala, on the other hand, deals with seaports and marine infrastructure.

-However, all of these projects, under the umbrella of these flagship programs, can be mapped and planned through the PM Gati Shakti initiative.
+However, all of these projects, under the umbrella of these flagship programmes, can be mapped and planned through the PM Gati Shakti initiative.
 This integration helps significantly reduce the time and cost overruns by streamlining the planning and completion processes."

 BNE: "What is the current status of the Jogighopa Logistics Park?"